GingerLabUW/FFTA/README.md

 Seattle, Washington, USA
 E-mail: rgiri@uw.edu
 ```
-*We thank the Department of Energy under award DE-SC0013957 for supporting this work.*
+### Acknowledgments: *We thank the Department of Energy under award DE-SC0013957 for supporting this work.*

 ### Overview